thunderpush/thunderpush/README.rst

 	POST /1.0.0/[API key]/channels/[channel]/

 Message should be sent as the body of the request.
+Only valid JSON body will be accepted.

 Getting number of users online
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^